taslanidis/LLama-VID/README.md

 # Seeking the limitations of "LLaMA-VID: An Image is Worth 2 Tokens in Large Language Models"
 ### A. Tragadouras, E.G. Lionis, T. Aslanidis, V. Karlis, O. Neut

-In this repository, we have code to reproduce and extend on the findings of the paper titled ["LLaMA-VID: An Image is Worth 2 Tokens in Large Language Models"](https://arxiv.org/abs/2311.17043).
+In this repository, we have code to reproduce and extend the findings of the paper titled ["LLaMA-VID: An Image is Worth 2 Tokens in Large Language Models"](https://arxiv.org/abs/2311.17043).
 ---

-## Stucture of Repository
+## Structure of Repository
 The structure of the repository has tried to be as modularized as possible and stay as original structure of the original authors to not cause any problems with dependencies.
 The repository must follow the following structure:
 ```
 repo